 As I was getting more interested in buying and selling e-bikes I figured how little I know about them.
 I thought e-bikes are the coolest thing ever but I couldn’t possibly decipher product descriptions.

 Given that my commute to work was about an hour or more, if I had a long day at work, commuting back home was tough at times.
 That’s where e-bikes really come in handy.
-When you’re already getting tired, up that bridge, hill or whatever.
 Electric bicycles make long commutes A LOT comfier.
 Also, you’ll feel like you just came straight from the future, which is pretty cool.

 Online reviewers like this one will mention the importance of a quality throttle mechanism.
-WTF is a throttle mechanisms you’re asking.
 It’s a mechanism by which the power or speed of an engine is regulated.
 That’s that button that activates your motor I mentioned earlier, and the mechanism behind it.
 But you just want to ride a bike, you don’t want to become a professional mechanic, right?
 My thoughts, as well.
 This is why we decided to work with Xtreme Scooters, on top of the warranty period they offer lifetime technical support.
 This is nice.
-Otherwise, I think it’s pretty complicated for a non-technical person to figure out the lifespan of a throttle mechanisms.
-I don’t think it’s all easy breezy for a technical person to make that estimate, either.
+Otherwise, I think it’s pretty complicated for a non-technical person to figure out the lifespan of throttle mechanisms.
+I don’t think it’s all easy breezy for a technical person to make that estimate either.

 An important thing to understand is what all of those units used to describe e-bikes mean.
 Amperage (amps) is a measure of the AMOUNT of electricity used.
 Voltage (volts) measures the pressure, or FORCE, of electricity.
 The amps multiplied by the volts gives you the wattage (watts), a measure of the WORK that electricity does per second.
 So, watts are basically showing how powerful your e-bike motor is.
 How much power do you need?
 It depends on your weight and where you plan to ride your bike.
 You’re fairly light, your rides are not too hilly?
 Start with 250 watts.
 If you’re interested in reading more about this, Micah Toll, a mechanical engineer, writes about it more in depth here.